Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 Limit access for resource-intensive applications, such as ingress controllers, to specific nodes.
 Keep node resources available for workloads that require them, and don't allow scheduling of other workloads on the nodes.

 When you create your AKS cluster, you can deploy nodes with GPU support or a large number of powerful CPUs.
+For more information, see Use GPUs on AKS.
 You can use these nodes for large data processing workloads such as machine learning (ML) or artificial intelligence (AI).

 Because this node resource hardware is typically expensive to deploy, limit the workloads that can be scheduled on these nodes.
 Instead, dedicate some nodes in the cluster to run ingress services and prevent other workloads.